Classic Zucchini Bread Recipe

 - Grease two 8 x 4-inch loaf pans.
-Line bottoms with parchment and grease top of the parchment.
+Line the bottoms with parchment and grease the top of the parchment.
 Preheat oven to 325º.

 - Sift flour, salt, baking powder, soda, and cinnamon into a medium bowl and set aside.

 - Bake for 50 to 60+ minutes, or until a toothpick inserted in the center comes out clean.
-Cool in pan on a rack for 10 minutes.
-Remove bread from pan, and completely cool.
+Cool the in pans on a rack for 10 minutes.
+Remove bread from the pan, and completely cool.

 Place the grated zucchini in a colander to drain any excess liquid while I'm measuring and mixing the other ingredients.
 Squeeze it to wring out residual moisture.

 Make sure your baking POWDER is fresh.
 It often expires while in your pantry and your bread won't rise properly without it.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.